KI5UXW/SSTV-and-Data-Transmission/README.md

 Use conda activate AMEATrans in the Command Prompt to access the packages (For Developer, probably).

-Requires PySSTV, Pillow, Numpy, and OpenCV.
+Requires a lot of dependencies.